ropensci/lightr/inst/paper.md

 # Acknowledgements

-We thank the two rOpenSci reviewers, Jeroen Ooms and Karthik Ram, for their helpful feedback that improved this package.
+We thank the two rOpenSci reviewers, Jeroen Ooms and Karthik Ram, for their helpful feedback that improved this package, as well as JOSS editor Daniel S.
+Katz for his comments on this manuscript.

 # References